efuzy/efuzy/docs/src/pages/layout/drawer.md

 ---
 title: Layout Drawer
 desc: How to use the QDrawer component.
-The sidebars of your Quasar app.
+The sidebars of your Efuzy app.
 related:
   - /layout/layout
   - /vue-components/list-and-list-items